debkbanerji/netflix-sync-party/README.md

 ### Why did you make this?

-I made this for my friends, since other solutions were kind of unreliable when we tried them, and they wanted something simple and stable that could sync our videos during a call.
+I made this for my friends, since other solutions were kind of unreliable when we tried them, and they wanted something simple and stable that could sync our movies during a call.